nuex/zodiac/README.md

 ZODIAC is a static website generator powered by sh and awk.
 The core features of zodiac are:

-* utliization of existing tools (i.e. awk, sh, find, etc.)
+* utilization of existing tools (i.e. awk, sh, find, etc.)
 * supports using plain html
 * built-in support for markdown
 * a simple, easy to use templating system